 6. When an opportunity presents itself, capture emotion and interaction.
 This is when documentary-style photography can be used to its best advantage.

 7. Avoid stock photography.
 Authenticity also means photographing real places and people associated with UNCG.
-If you don’t have the resources to shoot customized photography for your needs, visit the UNCG Image Library for images you can download.
+If you don’t have the resources to shoot customized photography for your needs, visit the UNCG Image Collection for images you can download.

 USING BLACK and WHITE AND COLOR PHOTOGRAPHY TOGETHER